 |Ca D’Andrea||Manarola||All||Check rates & availability here.|

 At the end of the day, it’s very convenient to get around the different villages of Cinque Terre, so don’t let the town you pick stress you out too much!

 Italy’s train network connects each town together on the local line, which in turn has faster connections to the rest of Italy at La Spezia and Portovenere.
-We used Rail Europe to check the train schedules and also to buy our tickets online before our trip.Before You Go: Buy Train Tickets
+We bought our train tickets online before our trip for convenience.Before You Go: Buy Train Tickets

 Which Cinque Terre town do you plan to base yourself in?